rr-parth-dave/ICB-BERT-Inference-Auditor/README.md

-# SageMaker Inference Auditor & Benchmarker
+# ICB-BERT-Inference-Auditor & Benchmarker

 ## 📋 Overview
-**SageMaker Inference Auditor** is a production-grade benchmarking suite designed to validite the performance, latency, and accuracy of AWS SageMaker NLP endpoints.
+**ICB-BERT-Inference-Auditor** is a production-grade benchmarking suite designed to validite the performance, latency, and accuracy of AWS SageMaker NLP endpoints.

 It is specifically engineered for extraction models (e.g., BERT) that identify entities like **Order Numbers** and **Subtotals** from raw text.
 The tool operates as a "Test Harness," pulling ground-truth labeled data from S3, running inference against a live endpoint, and generating an executive-level dashboard with statistical visualizations.